binnes/esp8266Workshop/part4/STUDIO.md

 ```
 - Scoll down to the **Select runtime** dropdown and choose your **Spark** runtime
 - Click on **Create Notebook**

+#### Apache Bahir Connector Initialization
-- Once it loads, click on the **Kernel** menu and select **Restart & Run All** button
+- Once the Apache Bahir notebook loads, click on the **Kernel** menu and select **Restart & Run All** button
 - Do this **Restart & Run All** step **twice** to complete the package installs
   ![Watson Studio Apache Bahir notebook run screenshot](screenshots/WatsonStudio-Notebook-ApacheBahir.png)
 - The packages are successfully installed when the cell reports "Package already installed" messages
   ![Watson Studio Apache Bahir notebook run screenshot](screenshots/WatsonStudio-Notebook-ApacheBahir-complete.png)

 You are now ready to analyze the IoT sensor historical dataset using a Jupyter notebook and Spark.
+Proceed to the next [Jupyter Notebook section](/part4/JUPYTER.md).

 ***
 **Part 4** - [**Watson Studio**](/part4/STUDIO.md) - [Notebooks](/part4/JUPYTER.md)